 "What business!"
 Carlos blasted out, looking up toward the deliverer of the note.
 Who, in the three seconds the smartest Basque in the Republican Army turned his back from, had disappeared.
 To be replaced by...nothing.
 With no comment as to what had just happened from Astxi, Akerbelts or Basajuan.
-Only voiceless quiet from the mountains that spoke to Carlos in this hour of most need and deepest inquiry.
+Only voiceless quiet from the mountains spoke to Carlos in this hour of most need and deepest inquiry.
 He got even less from his horse, Cervantes, named for the author whose novel Don Quixote, championed idealistic dreams over meat and potatoes reality.
 Reality, sadistic yet sustaining beast that it was, had hit hard.
-Made harder somehow by hearing Comrade Sally, Comrade Tim, Comrade John and Comrade Vinny singing the Internationale from the valley were making their way to, joined in by optimistic voices of other Republican Freedom Fighters who had greeted them.
+It was made harder somehow by hearing Comrade Sally, Comrade Tim, Comrade John and Comrade Vinny singing the Internationale from the valle, joined in by optimistic voices of other Republican Freedom Fighters who had greeted them.